 “But we have to wake him up!
 There’s nobody else left to take charge of Coalition Central!”

-Their words did ring with truth.
-After two-and-a-half years and dozens of devastating defeats, the Polisian Federation was scraping the bottom of the manpower barrel.
+Those words did ring with truth.
+After two-and-a-half years and over a dozen catastrophic defeats, the Polisian Federation was scraping the bottom of the manpower barrel.
 All males not essential to war production, from fifteen-years-old boys to elderly grandparents, had been conscripted into the military.

 When Lydia joined the army, women were only being accepted on a volunteer basis.
 But now?
 All females above the age of eighteen who have yet to become mothers were required to enter basic combat training.
 Female staff officers even made up nine-tenths of those in this command room.